Vagaro

-Vagaro is a Dublin, California-based software-as-a-service business management platform and online marketplace for the wellness industry.
+Vagaro is a Pleasanton, California-based software-as-a-service business management platform and online marketplace for the beauty, fitness & wellness industries.
 The company's services include appointment booking, calendaring, client management, marketing, reporting, payroll, inventory management, and payment acceptance solutions.
+The company is headquartered in Pleasanton, CA but also holds offices in Bozeman, MT & Stevenage, UK.

 History

 Vagaro was founded by Fred Helou in 2009.

 In 2018, Vagaro raised $63 million in a growth-equity round led by FTV Capital.

 In 2021, Vagaro raised another round of funding from FTV Capital for an undisclosed amount at a $1 billion valuation.
+With this investment and valuation, Vagaro reached unicorn status.

+In 2022, Vagaro opened its first physical international office in Stevenage, England, to address increasing global customer demand and to foster stronger customer relationships in the U.K.

+In 2025, Vagaro acquired Schedulicity, a smaller competitor in the same sector to expand its customer base.